NirajShr3stha/Apex-Legends-Discord-RPC/README.md

 - To use ApexRPC, you can either clone the repository or download the latest release from the releases page.
 - Once you have the zip file, extract it and copy the file named '.env.example'.
 - Then, paste and rename it to '.env'.
 Inside the '.env' file,
-- Replace 'YOURSTEAMUSERNAME' with your Steam username and 'YOURSTEAMPASSWORD' with your Steam password.
+- Replace 'steamname' with your Steam username and 'password' with your Steam password.